Titouan75/ts-method/README.md

 I will provide the necessary files for independent verification.

 *This is part of my broader commitment to open tools, digital responsibility, and authorship integrity.*

+[Go back to Pixelfed](https://pixelfed.social/Titouan75) — discover more of my creative work.